List of United States Supreme Court cases, volume 103: Kilbourn v. Thompson

 Kilbourn v.
 Thompson, 103 U.S. 168 (1880) dealt with whether the United States House of Representatives may compel testimony.
 The Supreme Court held that the chamber has the power to punish persons for contempt if they refuse to obey a summons from the House.

 Neal v.
 Delaware

 In Neal v.
 Delaware, 103 U.S. 370 (1881), the Supreme Court, with a majority opinion by Justice John Marshall Harlan, vacated the guilty verdict and death sentence on an African-American man accused of rape.
 In selecting persons to serve as jurors, no persons of color were in the jury pool, but rather were excluded because of their race though they were otherwise qualified.
 The Court held this to violate Neal's rights under the 14th Amendment.
 Neal was acquitted in a second trial that included black men in the jury pool but not on the trial jury.
-Neal has been cited by appellate courts more than 200 times, most recently in 2019 by the U.S. Supreme Court in Flowers v.
+Neal has been cited by appellate courts more than 200 times, including by the Court in the 2019 case Flowers v.
 Mississippi.